Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 * 6 Ultrasonic Sensors
 * An SD Module
 * An I2C Accelerometer
-* A I2C Compass
+* An I2C Compass

 Data is gathered continuously on the drone and is written to the SD card in batches, typically once every ultrasonic cycle.
 An ultrasonic cycle is the amunt of time taken for all 6 ultrasonic sensors to gather dat in sequence.
 As the ultrasonic sensors can interfere with each other in an enclosed space, each ultrasonic sensor gathers data independently, with an approximate 80ms delay between each sensor to ensure that no false signals are recorded.
 Thus, data is pushed to the SD card every 600-700ms.

 Each ‘batch’ is pushed at the end of the ultrasonic cycle.
 However, data from the accelerometer and compass are collected between batches and updated internally.
 At the end of the ultrasonic cycle, the the current value for all sensors is gathered and pushed into an internal logger buffer for recording with the current time step.
 The time step of the on-board software is given in milliseconds after start, and is determined by the frequency of the microcontroller.
 Low voltage may have an impact on this and the value will overflow at 56 days, however, these were not determined to be a concern with the implemented system.
 The next time the logger is activated, it will record the data and any available logging messages.